Samsung's Galaxy Note 8 comes with a huge premium display, dual cameras and improved S-Pen stylus at a premium price point.

 What is the Samsung Galaxy Note 8?

 Last year, that led to the Samsung Galaxy Note 7, a phone that was superb in absolutely every respect save one.
-Unfortunately that one flaw was that Samsung couldn't stop them catching fire or exploding, and that was enough to see the entire production line recalled worldwide.
+Unfortunately, that one flaw was that Samsung couldn't stop them catching fire or exploding, and that was enough to see the entire production line recalled worldwide.
 It was a catastrophe for Samsung, and while it has invested heavily in safety checks to ensure that fires should be a thing of the past, it still leaves the Note line with something of a charred reputation.

-Will the Samsung Galaxy Note 8 be powerful?
+Is the Samsung Galaxy Note 8 powerful?

-On the software front, expect Android 7.1.1 at launch with the promise of Android 8.0 ("Android O") at some point in the future.
+On the software front, Android 7.1.1 is onboard at launch with the promise of Android 8.0 ("Android O") at some point in the future.
 Samsung has historically been quite good at keeping its flagship phones updated with both Google's security updates for Android as well as full releases for a reasonable length of time, and the short span between the Note 8's arrival and expected launch of the Google Pixel XL 2 and the introduction of Android O, it's virtually assured.

-Will the Galaxy Note 8 have a good camera?
+Does the Galaxy Note 8 have a good camera?